From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Beaches here are a mix of pebble and sand, but they get very busy due to the number of daytrippers from other resorts (and from the cruise ships).

-But it’s excellent for activities – it’s the best area on the island for snorkelling and diving, and there are many scenic hikes in the area.
+But it’s excellent for activities – it’s the best area on the island for snorkelling and diving (though the water is the chilliest in Corfu), there are some gloriously scenic hikes in the area, and I think the far eastern side of ‘Paleo’ is underrated.

 Transfer time: 30 minutes from Corfu Airport.